MORE IN THIS SECTION

 Expand All

 No matter how old you are, experiencing the death of a parent can be life-changing.
 Whether the death was sudden, or whether it was after a long illness, grieving this loss can be difficult and involve a variety of emotions.
-This closed group, held over eight weeks, is designed for individuals over 45 to make space to mourn and to explore ways to adapt the changes involved with losing a parent.
+This closed group is a space to mourn and to explore ways to adapt the changes involved with losing a parent.

-We offer an eight-week, closed group facilitated by a social worker and a volunteer to address issues related to the death of a parent, such as: coping with work, family and grief; managing the expectations of others; self-care; and talking to children about death.
+This group will focus on: coping with work, family and grief; managing the expectations of others; self-care; and talking to children about death.

 The grief of losing a sibling is one of the most misunderstood bereavement experiences, especially for an adult.
-The death of a brother or sister often brings with it a change in family dynamics, conflicting emotions and a loss of a shared history.
-This eight-week, closed group addresses and explores strategies related to this particular relationship loss.
+The death of a sibling often brings with it a change in family dynamics, conflicting emotions and a loss of a shared history.

 When your life partner dies, it can be overwhelming.
 Navigating the weeks and months afterward can be a lonely, frightening experience.
 Meeting others who are experiencing similar losses and changes can be a lifeline during this time.
-Our partner loss group is an eight-week closed group program that provides a safe place to both mourn and to process the meaning of this significant life transition.
+Our partner loss group provides a safe place to both mourn and to process the meaning of this significant life transition.

-This eight-week group is for those between the ages of 30-60 who have experienced the death of a spouse or partner.
+This group is for those who have experienced the death of a spouse or partner early in life.
 We recognize that the losses and challenges that come with losing a partner while still balancing the demands of raising children and working are different than those experienced in retirement.
 This group is structured and developed around some of the unique needs of this cohort, providing a safe place to readjust to the new normal that they find themselves in.

 The death of any child, regardless of cause or age, is overwhelming to parents, who can never be fully prepared for their child to die before them.
 Parental grief is intense, long-lasting, and complex.

 The grief and the healing process contain similar elements for all bereaved parents, but for those whose adult child has died, there are additional factors that may affect their grief.
-We offer an eight-week, closed group facilitated by a social worker and a volunteer to address some of the unique issues facing those who have experienced the death of an adult child, whether to a long-term illness or due to a sudden, traumatic cause of death.
+This group addresses some of the unique issues facing those who have experienced the death of an adult child, whether to a long-term illness or due to a sudden, traumatic cause of death.

 Referral Request